Lazy Luddite Log

 Ant-Man: I was surprised at how well this movie worked.
 I somehow expected it to be too silly but the level of comedy was just right and by this time it seemed that any kind of movie could be inserted into the MCU.
 I just wish that Hope van Dyne would tell Scott Lang that most ants (including his winged steed) are female.

-A Vision And Scarlet Witch Movie: I feel that Age Of Ultron was a hot mess of an Avengers movie but maybe aspects of it would have worked well as a more modest origin story for my proposed titular characters.
+A Vision And Scarlet Witch Movie: I feel that Age Of Ultron was a hot mess of an Avengers movie but maybe aspects of it would have worked well as a more modest origin story for the proposed titular characters.
 We needed more of a chance to see what these powerful figures can do.
 It could also be another movie focused on key Shield agents and associates (including the geneticist Helen Cho) as they finalize the destruction of Hydra.

 Captain Marvel: Bringing on this prequel sooner in the sequence would give the character more of a sense of belonging in the history of the Avengers.
 I also have an interest in a different incarnation of the character - Monica Rambeau.
 I randomly own just one Avengers comic and in this 80s issue her version of Captain Marvel is leader of the group and bursting with energy.
 Having her as the central character (rather than just a child) would have been cool.
 Still this was an interesting movie.
-I particularly like how two key characters essentially switch the roles of hero-mentor and villain - a nifty trick for any actors to portray.
+I particularly like how two key characters essentially switch the roles of mentor and rival - a nifty trick for any actors to portray.

 Avengers - Civil War: I feel like Civil War is practically an Avengers movie anyway so may as well call it that.
 To make it more completely Avengers it could take a few scenes from Age Of Ultron.
 The party scene would be a must but with more tensions brewing.
 The personal flashbacks could be the product of conversations rather than mind-probing (or otherwise be in other origin movies).
 The ability of one person to manipulate such powerful figures into conflict would continue to be central to this story.
 Some characters (Thor and Hulk) would be otherwise occupied but could appear in sideshow cameos.